databricks/spark-csv/README.md

 * `charset`: defaults to 'UTF-8' but can be set to other valid charset names
 * `inferSchema`: automatically infers column types.
 It requires one extra pass over the data and is false by default
 * `comment`: skip lines beginning with this character.
 Default is `"#"`.
 Disable comments by setting this to `null`.
 * `codec`: compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec`.
+Defaults to no compression when a codec is not specified.

 The package also support saving simple (non-nested) DataFrame.
 When saving you can specify the delimiter and whether we should generate a header row for the table.
 See following examples for more details.